The Industry Mourns the Passing of Paul Laurenzi | Cleanfax

 He is survived by his loving children, Sophia and Maximilian, and their mother, Stephanie; his mother Phyllis; five sisters, Adeline, Patricia, Maria (Michael), Sandra, and Francesca; four brothers, Thomas (Barbara), John (Paulette), Mark (Margarethe) and Christopher; and extended family in the U.S. and Italy.

 To share a memory or condolence, visit the Codey & Mackey Funeral Home site.
-In lieu of flowers, donations in Laurenzi’s memor may be made to the Trevor Project at give.thetrevorproject.org or the American Foundation for Suicide Prevention at afsp.donordrive.com/campaign/In-Memory-of-Paul-Laurenzi.
+In lieu of flowers, donations in Laurenzi’s memory may be made to the Trevor Project at give.thetrevorproject.org or the American Foundation for Suicide Prevention at afsp.donordrive.com/campaign/In-Memory-of-Paul-Laurenzi.

-The family received friends March 15, and a mass will be held March 16 at Our Lady of Mount Carmel Church in Boonton.
+The family received friends March 15, and a mass was held March 16 in Boonton.

 No Comment